-CPoms will be used where the physical intervention is linked to safeguarding and child protection.
+CPOMS will be used where the physical intervention is linked to safeguarding and child protection.
 Reasonable force should only be used when absolutely necessary.

-This form has been created to ensure that all incidents of this type are recorded either by digital or paper-based means.
-Report forms of Incidents will be documented in the Physical Intervention file.
+This form has been created to ensure that all incidents of this type are recorded either by digital or paper-based means or both (in cases where a paper copy needs to be in a pupil file or where an adult /teacher does not have access to CPOMS.